 - spend time doing things you enjoy, such as reading, cooking, indoor hobbies, listening to the radio or watching TV

 - do light exercise at home or outside

 - spend time with the windows open to let in fresh air

-- spend time in your garden or on your doorstep, if possible – but stay at least 2 metres away from other people
+- spend time outdoors, but stay at least 2 metres (3 steps) away from other people